-Five reasons to come aboard this summer
+Five reasons to come aboard this autumn

 It’s a real insight into steam power

 From a distance you’ll be able to see the puffs of white smoke that float out of the tall chimney.
 Once aboard, you can get up close to the action and look down through an open window to see what’s going on ‘behind the scenes’.
 Gondola originally ran on coke from the gasworks, but now our Engineers fuel the W.Bertram and Sons Ltd boiler with compressed wood and sawdust logs.

 If you want to find out more, speak to the Engineer on duty during your cruise or better still, become one of the crew with an Engineer For the Day experience – feed the furnace, drive the boat and learn all sorts of fascinating things about what it takes to run the boat.

 Gondola was originally built as a tourist attraction for wealthy Victorians in 1859 by the Furness Railway Company to link with the Coniston Railway line.
 After being abandoned following a large storm, the National Trust bought her in the 1970’s.
 She was rebuilt to her former glory and took to the water again in 1980.